fabianp/ProxASAGA/README.md

 ## Compatibility

 The code depends on the following tools and libraries:
   * gcc (clang will probably work too but you'll need to edit the Makefile accordingly).
-  * The following python libraries: [cffi python library](https://pypi.python.org/pypi/cffi?), NumPy and SciPy.
+  * The following python libraries: [CFFI](https://pypi.python.org/pypi/cffi?), NumPy and SciPy.

 The code has been tested on OSX and Linux.